srpkdyy/othello/README.md

-# othello
+# Reversi
-This repository enable to play Othello in Python.
+This repository enable to play Reversi in Python.